-Dialogues may be viewed as games between the participants, called dialogue games [18].
-In this view, explained in greater detail in [24], each participant is a player with an objective they are trying to achieve and some finite set of moves that they might make.
+Dialogues may be viewed as games between the participants, called dialogue games [17].
+In this view, explained in greater detail in Chapter 2 by McBurney and Parsons, each participant is a player with an objective they are trying to achieve and some finite set of moves that they might make.
 Just as in any game, there are rules about which player is allowed to make which move at any point in the game, and there are rules for starting and ending the game.